kbabiy/BddStyle.UnitTesting/Readme.md

 ## Authors

-- **Konstantin Babiy** - contributed to the original solution with polishing and improvements
+- **Konstantin Babiy** - main contributor and current  owner
-- **Kirill Medvedev** - former 24-7 Entertainment employee who originally introduced the idea and started the project
+- **Kirill Medvedev** - originally introduced the idea and started the project